Are the CSSMA programs free?

 What's CSSMA's policy on competitions problem security?

 Although the CSSMA sponsored competitions generally have different formats, the problems appearing on CSSMA competitions should not be discussed in any form online or through phone, cable, fax, or any other long distance transmission service until they have been released online by CSSMA staff.
-An exception to this rule is when the problems have been explicitly broadcasted to the general public, such as at the Nationals Math Stars Championships.
+An exception to this rule is when the problems have been explicitly broadcasted to the general public, such as at the Math Stars National Championships.

 Why should I participate in your competitions?

 The CSSMA sponsored competitions will help provide the pinnacle of students' mathematical experiences, by giving them challenging problems presented in an interesting manner.
 Through the multiple different types of competitions that we offer (hands-on, fast-paced, bee-style, puzzle hunt, proof style, online challenges, games...etc.), we aim to develop all types of thinking processes in students.
-By making our competitions interesting and fun, and FREE whenever possible, we believe that all students will find something valuable to gain out of our competitions.
-Each competition has its own unique set of goals, which you can read about by access them under the Competitions Programs from the website's toolbar.
+By making our competitions interesting and fun, and free whenever possible, we believe that all students will find something valuable to gain out of our competitions.
+Each competition has its own unique set of goals, which you can read about by access them under the Competitions tab from this website's main menu.
 Generally, however, we believe that our competitions will make math interesting, creative, and maybe even fun to the students.
 You do not have to be the top in your class or even one of the top students in your class.
 The reason we make our competitions so accessible and free whenever possible is so that we can spread them to everyone---for we seek to spread the love of mathematics, and we believe that everyone has the ability to love mathematics for its beauty.